This is lesson 1 in a 3 part poetry writing series.

-To start our lesson on bio poetry writing, I read a book by Jamie Lee Curtis called ‘Today I Feel Silly & Other Moods That Make My Day’.
+To start our bio poetry writing for kids lesson, I read a book by Jamie Lee Curtis called ‘Today I Feel Silly & Other Moods That Make My Day’.
 This book is great at eliciting character trait vocabulary.
 We share our connections and brainstorm the different words on a chart.

 Planning Bio Poetry

-To teach the style and form of bio poetry writing to first graders, I created an anchor chart that we could complete together.
+To teach the style and form of bio poetry writing for kids, I created an anchor chart that we could complete together.
 We went line by line giving and sharing ideas with our neighbours at the carpet and then orally to the class.
 I wrote down one idea as an example.
 This chart is helpful for those students needing the extra support with their writing.

 Students are given a blank planning sheet to write their own bio poems.
 They write about themselves at their desks using the template seen below.
 This template is available for free at the end of the post.

 You can grab your own FREE bio poetry templates today by clicking the image below.
 Bio poetry writing and 12 other styles are included in the poetry writing unit available HERE.
 It includes posters, poetic terms, planning and creating sheets, many templates, and student poetry notebooks and covers.

 The following resources can be easily integrated into the primary classroom and into any language arts curriculum.
 Each offers a wealth of engaging poems and activities to build a ton of skills and a love of poetry!

 Do you teach poems and poetry writing in your classroom?
 Leave a comment below with a lesson that you teach.
 I’d love to hear from you!